solutionexchange/j-rql-connector-https/README.md

 j-rql-connector-https
 =====================

-An all version compatible RQL connector written in JavaScript/JQuery
+An all version compatible RQL connector written in JavaScript/JQuery.
+This flavor works in both HTTP and HTTPS.

 Usage
 =====